 Browse this section

-• The New Zealand Certificate in Agriculture Level 3 and 4 qualifications have strands in Sheep and Beef, however, few work-based ākonga are enrolled in these strands compared to the Dairy strand.
+• The New Zealand Certificate in Agriculture Level 3 and 4 qualifications have strands in Sheep and Beef, however, few workplace-based ākonga are enrolled in these strands compared to the Dairy strand.
 This may be due, in part, to the Sheep and Beef industry having comparatively fewer compliance requirements than Dairy.

 Source: Tertiary Education Commission, Te Amorangi Mātauranga Matua - Reporting and Data Collection.